olehyev138/diverst-devv/README.md

 ### GET /conversations

 Returns the list of active conversations (matches that have been accepted by both users and turned into Firebase conversations).
+The `saved` attribute defines if the conversation has been opted in by both people or not yet.

 ### DELETE /conversations/:id